Providence Swimming Pool Accident Lawyer

-If you or a loved one has suffered an injury in a swimming pool accident, let our Rhode Island Personal Injury Lawyer help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.
+If you or a loved one has suffered an injury in a swimming pool accident, let our Providence personal injury lawyers help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.

 You’ll find the help you need at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., where we have been successfully representing people in personal injury cases for more than forty years.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.

 We have won millions of dollars in successful verdicts and settlements for our clients.
 We are a top-notch Rhode Island Law Firm that knows how to defend complicated cases such as Swimming Pool Accidents.